 "Not for another half hour," said Charlie.
 "I want to hear the end of this."
 There were nods around the table.

 "Okay," Harry said, and took a swig of butterbeer.
 "So Deverill was now in the plot, and he went to see the house in Dunster, which the Chamberlains had already got hold of.
-It's a nice, big one.
 It used to be a boarding house for magical people who went to Exmoor for sightseeing.
 But Deverill was new at crime, and he became nervous that someone would get suspicious if he kept going there to check the Pensieve, so he cooked up the cover story of keeping the National team there.
 But when Ginny walked into the team meeting on Tuesday, he panicked a little.
 He was afraid that she might sniff out that something fishy was going on.
 So he jumped on the chance to boot her off the team.
 Later that day he met the Chamberlains at Exmoor Stadium, and just to be safe they set up one of the skyboxes as a backup hiding place.
 And that's it."

 "Wait a minute," said Bill.
 "Did all of this have anything to do with Ginny's not being First Chaser?
 All the sportswriters were surprised that she was picked for Second when she had just won the scoring title."